KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_1starting_our_single_page_app.md

   [bit.ly/CnCMarWork](http://bit.ly/CnCMarWork)
   {% endhint %}

 2. In Git Bash or iTerm2, use Angular CLI to scaffold the project.
-Type: `ng new trivia`
+Type: `ng new trivia --routing`

 3. In Git Bash or iTerm2, Change the directory to the new one Angular CLI created for you.
 Type: `cd trivia`